-We expect the appointment to commence July 1, 2023 with a competitive salary commensurate with the qualifications.
+We expect the appointment to commence July 1, 2025 with a competitive salary commensurate with the qualifications.
+The expected salary range is \$100,000 - \$150,000 per annum.
 This position is within the UBC Faculty Association bargaining unit and is subject to the terms of the Collective Agreement between UBC and the UBCFA.

 A JD, LLB, or equivalent law degree from an approved Canadian law school is required, and, absent exceptional circumstances, a completed doctoral degree in law or a related discipline.
-In addition, the successful candidate must have a demonstrated record of teaching effectiveness and experience teaching within the JD/LLB curriculum at a law school for a minimum of 2 years, including in the first year curriculum, and a record of teaching at least two of the following courses:
+In addition, the successful candidate must have a demonstrated record of teaching effectiveness and experience teaching within the JD/LLB curriculum at a law school for a minimum of 2 years, including in the first-year curriculum, and a record of teaching at least two of the following courses, with preference given to candidates who can teach in all of these areas:

 - Torts

-- Constitutional Law
+- Criminal Law

+- Evidence

-- Ethics and Professionalism
+- Legal Research and Writing